2KAbhishek/blog/content/post/zsh.md

 ### local.sh

-This is an optional file that I use to store local configurations specific to that machine or any one off configurations.
+This is an optional file that I use to store local configurations specific to that machine or any one-off configurations.
 This file is intentionally not checked into the repository.

 ## Conclusion

 This setup provides a fast and modular shell experience, allowing easy addition or removal of features without cluttering the config.
-I hope this post helps you organize your own zsh config
+I hope this post helps you organize your own zsh config.

 For more details, you can check out my [dots2k repo](https://github.com/2KAbhishek/dots2k/) where I keep all my dotfiles.